 These CRF posts allow the development of a research project leading to the submission of a PhD degree.
 Although research will form the major component of this post, participation in associated clinical duties and teaching may be incorporated into the Job Plan.

-Details of each research project can be found below.
+Details of some typical research projects can be found below.
 Applicants are strongly advised to contact and meet with potential supervisors to discuss projects prior to making a formal application.
 Informal enquiries should be sent to Dr Jackie Beesley (email@example.com) or to specific supervisors.

 Clinicians in Research Network (CiRN) is a professional network for cultivating collegiality and supporting career development of clinically-trained early career researchers (ECRs).
 CiRN contributes to the Clinical Academic Training Advisory Committee at the University of Glasgow.
 See website for more details.